On the uncertainty from the first-stage estimation of prognostic covariate adjustment in randomized controlled trials: Asymptotic variances

-The condition $\kappa=0$ holds if the sample size of historical data is much larger than that of trial data.
-In regression calibration, if external data is much larger than internal data, the uncertainty in the calibration model is negligible.
-For PROCOVA, if historical data is much larger than trial data, the uncertainty of the prognostic score model is negligible.
-However, the condition $\kappa=0$ would not hold if the sample size of historical data was slightly larger, the same size, or smaller, even if both sample sizes were large enough to work with the asymptotic theory.
-The theory of \cite{schuler2022increasing} and the simulations of \cite{hojbjerre2025tutorial} do not satisfy $\kappa=0$ because they consider a setting in which the sample size of trial data $n$ grows in tandem with the sample size of historical data $\tilde n$.
+The condition $\kappa=0$ means that $\tilde n$ grows faster than $n$.
+In practice, $\kappa=0$ would hold when $\tilde n$ is much larger than $n$.
+However, this situation may not always be realistic.
+The theory of \cite{schuler2022increasing} and simulations of \cite{hojbjerre2025tutorial} do not satisfy $\kappa=0$ because $\tilde n$ grows in tandem with $n$.

-We now consider the condition $a=0$.
-The condition $a=0$ is weaker than $Q_1=0$, which corresponds to Neyman orthogonality \citep{chernozhukov2017double} with $\theta$ as nuisance parameters.
-Furthermore, the following theorem holds.
-The proof is given in Appendix \ref{appendix: thm 2}. \begin{theorem} Under regularity conditions (A1)--(A4), the following holds:
+Now we consider the condition $Q_0^{-1}Q_1=0$.
+This condition is equivalent to $Q_1=0$, which corresponds to Neyman orthogonality \citep{chernozhukov2017double} with $\theta$ as nuisance parameters, because $Q_0$ is nonsingular.
+By assuming the exchangeability of differentiation and integration, the implicit function theorem gives